spkware/chronic_holder/README.md

 2. The holder chassis needs to be **vertical**.
 Orient the **dovetail to the mixer side**.
 On the **orientation** menu: Orient Y by 90 deg, orient Z by 180 (for NP2 and NP2a; NP1 will load already facing the mixer side)
 3. On the **supports** menu: remove internal supports, density 0.8, touchpoint size 0.45mm.
 4. Click *Auto-generate* supports, then **edit** and remove supports that are in the dovetail.
 Put the support that is in the entrance of the dovetail closer to the bottom/back side.
-   - TODO: add photo of parts with supports in PreForm
 5. Copy-paste after the supports are generated, as many copies as need.

 Printing should take <7 h depending on how many parts are being printed.
 After printing, **wash for 15-20 min** depending on how clean is the isopropyl is, and let dry for at least 4 h (avoid sun light).
 If the parts feel "sticky" after this drying period, wash for 2 additional minutes.
 Cure the parts in Form **Cure with the default settings for Grey Pro**.